rshwndsz/obsidian-paper-importer/README.md

 ### Automatic

 Enable community plugins in Obsidian and search for `Paper Importer`.
-(Still under review)

 ### Manual